gitlabhq/gitlabhq/doc/user/project/clusters/index.md

 cluster itself.
 To remove the cluster, you can do so by visiting the GKE dashboard or using `kubectl`.

-To remove the Kubernetes cluster integration from your project, simply click on the **Remove integration** button.
+To remove the Kubernetes cluster integration from your project, simply click the **Remove integration** button.
 You will then be able to follow the procedure and add a Kubernetes cluster again.